-Gavel Games Parliamentary Procedure Score Sheet Up to 300 points will be awarded for the first ten procedures performed for juniors.
-Up to 450 points will be awarded for the first fifteen procedures performed for intermediates.
-Up to 600 points will be awarded for the first twenty procedures performed by seniors.
+Gavel Games Parliamentary Procedure Score Sheet

+Up to 300 points will be awarded for the first ten procedures performed for juniors.
+Up to 450 points will be awarded for the first ten procedures performed for the first twenty procedures performed by seniors.

 1: Class 2: Type 3: Second Required 4: Debatable 5: Vote Required 6: Done Correctly 7: Needs Work 8.
 Attempted 9: Suggestions

 30 pt./ea.
 20 pt./ea.
 10 pt./ea.

 Privileged 1.Adjourn Yes No Majority

 2.Point Of Privilege No No No

 Subsidiary 3.
 Lay On The Table Yes No Majority

 4. Previous Question Yes No 2/3

 5. Limit-Extend Debate Yes No 2/3

 6. Postpone To A Definite Time Yes Yes Majority

 7. Refer To A Committee Yes Yes Majority

 8. Amendment To The Main Motion Yes Yes Majority

 9. Postpone Indefinitely Yes Yes Majority

 Incidental 10.
 Point Of Order No No None

 11. Appeal To The Chairperson Yes Yes Majority

 12. Parliamentary Inquiry No No None

 13. Point of Information No No None

 14. Division Of Assembly No No None

 15. Division Of Question Yes No Majority

 16. Request To Withdraw A Motion No No Majority

 17. Suspension Of Rules Yes No 2/3

 18. Object To Consideration Of Question No No 2/3

 19. Rescind (Repeal) A Motion Yes Yes 2/3

 20. Take A Motion From The Table Yes No Majority

 21. Reconsider A Motion Yes Yes Majority

 Main Motion 22.
 Main Motion Yes Yes Majority

-Total Procedu ures by Column ı Total Points
+Total Procedu Total Procedures by Column Total Points

-Points per Mo otion 30 pts.
+Points per Motion 30 pts.
 20 pts.
 10 pts.

-(no. motions multiplied
+Total Points ( no. motions multiplie d by points pe er motion)

-Total Parliam nentary Procedure Poi ints (300, 450, , or 600 possible )
+Total Parliam nentary Procedure Poi ints (300, 450, or 600 possible )